payamparvizi/Crazyflie_RL/README.md

-# Reinforcement Learning on Crazyflie 2.1
+# Reinforcement Learning with Crazyflie 2.1

 ## Overview

-This code implements the Proximal Policy Optimization (PPO) algorithm for the Crazyflie 2.1 drone.
-It includes both a simulated environment and a real-world setup for training the PPO algorithm to control the Crazyflie 2.1 to hover at a specific altitude.
-The figure of the Crazyflie 2.1 is shown below:
+This project implements the Proximal Policy Optimization (PPO) algorithm for the Crazyflie 2.1 drone.
+It includes both a simulated environment and a real-world setup to train the PPO algorithm for controlling the Crazyflie 2.1 to hover at a specific altitude.
+Below is an image of the Crazyflie 2.1:

 <p align="center">
   <img src="https://github.com/user-attachments/assets/e15c1612-ea9d-4a60-ac8f-029d1f8b9d1a" align="center" width="300">